 For us who live in Spain, with cold winters, going out to train and not sweating in winter is more than normal.
-To be fair, it is very easy to forget to hydrate while exercising or even in everyday life.
-But in a world where we all look to scratch those seconds to the chrono, we can not forget things as important as hydration.
+To be fair, it's easy to forget about hydrating yourself while exercising or even in everyday life.
+But in a world in which we all look to scratch those seconds to the clock, we cannot forget such important things as hydration.

-Over-motivated athletes can "overheat" by training too fast or trying to hold too much time / distance.
-An example of this are the fBeautiful images in Hawaii with the seven times winner of the Ironman, Paula Newby-Fraser, losing their advantage, passing by the aid stations and, at the end of the race, collapsing near the goal.
-After resting, cooling the body a bit and hydrating, he was able to walk to the final line.
-He suffered a heat stroke on that day.
-But what is really a heat stroke?
+Athletes with over-motivation can "overheat" by training too fast or trying to hold on for too long / distance.
+An example of this is the flovely pictures in Hawaii with the seven times winner of the Ironman, Paula Newby-Fraser, losing their advantage, passing by the aid stations and, at the end of the race, collapsing near the goal.
+After resting, cooling his body slightly, and hydrating, he was able to walk to the finish line.
+He suffered a heat stroke that day.
+But what is heat stroke really?

 What is it and who can suffer it?

 Simplifying, a heat stroke is what happens when our body overheats.
 There is many environmental and personal factors that contribute to heat stroke; In general, it can be caused by:

 - A combination of warm and humid environment

 - Clothes that do not evaporate well the sweat